-Greg P. Thomas, MPH, PA-C Emeritus (1953 – ), a physician assistant for nearly 40 years, has been a leader in the field of CME and education.
+Greg P. Thomas, PA-C Emeritus, MPH, (1953 – ), in addition to being a PA for more than 45 years, has been a leader in the field of CME and education.
 Throughout his career he has worked with numerous organizations to promote the PA profession.

-Mr. Thomas received his bachelor’s degree in natural sciences in 1975 from Xavier University in Cincinnati, Ohio, an additional bachelor’s degree in 1977 from the Physician Assistant Program of the Baylor College of Medicine in Houston, Texas, and earned a master’s degree in public health with focus on health care administration in 1978 from the University of Texas School of Public Health in Houston, Texas.
+Thomas received his bachelor’s degree in natural sciences magna cum laude in 1975 from Xavier University in Cincinnati, Ohio, an additional bachelor’s degree in 1977 from the Physician Assistant Program of the Baylor College of Medicine in Houston, Texas and a master’s degree in public health with focus on health care administration in 1978 from the University of Texas School of Public Health in Houston, Texas.

-In September of 1992, Mr. Thomas, became one of the first PAs employed full-time by the AAPA to serve as an external representative of the profession, with a focus initially on the health care industry (specifically the pharmaceutical industry), and then extending to managed health care, government, and physician organizations, among others.
+In September of 1992, Thomas, became one of the first PAs employed full-time by the AAPA to serve as an external representative of the profession, with a focus initially on the health care industry (specifically the pharmaceutical industry), and then extending to managed health care, government and physician organizations, among others.
 The role at AAPA expanded to include both this external focus and his interest and expertise in CME.
-Through his role with the AAPA, Mr. Thomas found himself involved with many organizations as one, if not the only, PA to serve as a representative of the AAPA.
-One such role was serving on the Board of Directors (BOD) for the National Council on Patient Information and Education (NCPIE), a patient-advocacy organization focused on ensuring that patients receive accurate, detailed information on prescription drugs.
-Mr. Thomas was originally appointed as an AAPA representative (1992-2008), was elected to the Board of Directors in 1996, and then served as the Secretary/Treasurer from 1999-2007.
-Mr. Thomas was the only PA to serve on the group for more than 15 years.
+Through his role with the AAPA, Thomas found himself involved with many organizations as one, if not the only, PA to serve as a representative of the PA profession.
+One such role was serving on the Board of Directors of the National Council on Patient Information and Education, a patient-advocacy organization focused on ensuring that patients receive accurate, detailed information on prescription drugs.
+Mr. Thomas was originally appointed as an AAPA representative in 1992 and was then elected to the Board of Directors in 1996.
+He served as the Secretary/Treasurer from 1999-2007.
+Thomas was the only PA to serve on the group for more than 15 years.

-Other organizations in which Mr. Thomas acted as the sole physician assistant representative included the Advisory Committee (2001- 2011) for an annual conference focused on practice improvement and patient education sponsored by the American Academy of Family Physicians (AAFP) and the Society of Teachers of Family Medicine (STFM), as well as the American Medical Association’s (AMA) National Task Force on CME Provider/Industry Collaboration, of which he was an active member from 2001 until its dissolution in 2013.
+Other organizations in which Thomas acted as the sole PA representative included the Advisory Committee for an annual conference sponsored by the American Academy of Family Physicians and the Society of Teachers of Family Medicine focused on practice improvement and patient education from 2001 to 2011 and the AMA’s National Task Force on CME Provider/Industry Collaboration, of which he was an active member from 2001 until its dissolution in 2013.
 His involvement included serving as Chair of the Annual Conference for the Task Force in 2006 and Co-Chair in 2005 and 2007.
-Mr. Thomas has served as the sole PA member of the Board of Directors for the National Lesbian and Gay Health Association from 1992-1996.
+Thomas also served as the sole PA member of the Board of Directors for the National Lesbian and Gay Health Association from 1992-1996.

-Mr. Thomas is a member of AAPA, Florida Academy of PAs, and Pi Alpha (National PA Honor Society).
-Mr. Thomas still spends much of his time focused on CME, and in that role, he has traveled for several organizations, including the NCCPA, speaking to PAs about CME and certification maintenance.
-He currently resides in Tierra Verde, FL, with his partner of 22 years to whom he was married in 2013.
+Thomas is a member of AAPA, the Florida Academy of PAs and Pi Alpha (National PA Honor Society).
+He currently resides in St. Petersburg, FL, with his partner of more than 30 years to whom he was married in 2013.

-Acknowledgments: This biography was written by Anthony Stuckey, with the assistance of Greg Thomas, and was submitted to the Society in June 2012, and updated in May 2016.
-The banner image is courtesy of the PA History Society and is of Mr. Thomas at the 1986 AAPA conference.
-The second image was provided by Mr. Thomas.
+Acknowledgments: This biography was written by Anthony Stuckey, with the assistance of Greg Thomas, and was submitted to the Society in June 2012, and updated in March 2023.
+The banner image is courtesy of Mr. Thomas.
+The photograph to the side is courtesy of the PA History Society Archives, Photograph Collection and is of Mr. Thomas at the 1986 AAPA conference.